A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

-\autoref{fig:eigsPh} shows the trends of the cumulated eigenvalues for velocity, pressure, energy and eddy viscosity.
+\autoref{fig:eigsPh} shows the trends of the \textit{cumulative} eigenvalues for velocity, pressure, energy, and eddy viscosity.
 As we may notice, by just considering a few modes for every variable, the amount of discarded information is pretty low.
-For this reason, just the first $20$ modal basis functions have been selected for velocity, pressure and energy while $30$ modal basis functions are used to reconstruct the eddy viscosity field.
-This is due to the fact that, analyzing \autoref{fig:eigsPh}, it is clear that a higher number of basis functions are needed in order to approach the unity in the cumulated eigenvalues plot.
+For this reason, just the first $20$ modal basis functions have been selected for velocity, pressure, and energy while $30$ modal basis functions are used to reconstruct the eddy viscosity field.
+This is due to the fact that analyzing \autoref{fig:eigsPh}, it is clear that a higher number of basis functions are needed in order to approach the unity in the cumulative eigenvalues plot.

-For what concerns the neural network for the eddy viscosity coefficients, as explained in \autoref{sec:turbTr}, two hidden layer are present, the first one composed by $256$ neurons and the second one composed by $64$ neurons, resulting in a fully connected network where only $\tanh$ activation functions are used.
+For what concerns the neural network for the eddy viscosity coefficients, as explained in \autoref{sec:turbTr}, two hidden layers are present, the first one composed of $256$ neurons and the second one composed of $64$ neurons, resulting in a fully connected network where only $\tanh$ activation functions are used.
 Offline solutions, including the intermediate steps, are retained to train the network.

-The training procedure is carried out in $2 \times 10^3$ epochs. $20$ new random offline solutions have been performed to obtain a testing set which was not correlated to the solutions used for the training stage.
+The training procedure is carried out in $2000$ epochs. $20$ new random offline solutions have been performed to obtain a testing set that was not correlated to the solutions used for the training stage.
 A mean squared error loss function is used to evaluate the reconstruction capability of the network for both training and testing sets.
-The decay behaviour of both losses are depicted in \autoref{fig:lossesPh}.
-The training stage has been stopped afted $2 \times 10^3$ epochs since test loss was no more decreasing and the distance between test and train losses was starting to increase significantly.
+The decay behavior of both losses is depicted in \autoref{fig:lossesPh}.
+The training stage was stopped after $2 \times 10^3$ epochs to avoid over-fitting and the distance between test and train losses was starting to increase significantly.